 How can we book the date we want for our wedding in 2021 when Registrars don't have any appointments available?
 We don’t want to wait until 2022!

 Let me tell you how to do it - and what you will discover is that this is how it should have been planned all along!!

-Many of the brides and grooms of 2020 have had plans and dreams smashed by the covid pandemic.
+Many brides and grooms in the last year have had plans and dreams smashed by the Covid pandemic.
+Many will have had to postpone (maybe more than once) or re-think their wedding plans altogether.

 Kent is just beautiful - as an outdoor wedding Celebrant I am very lucky as my clients have so many beautiful wedding venue options!
 Kent has a long coastline which separates the UK from France, it sneaks into London in the north and has the city of Canterbury and historical market towns such as Maidstone, Ashford, Tonbridge, Rochester and Tunbridge Wells as well as numerous beautiful villages; but in between these settlements we have the most amazing countryside made up of woodland, forest and farms - it really is The Garden of England.

 So you are now engaged to be married - how should you start planning your wedding?